 Placing measures on activity is not the same as developing measures of the results of that activity.
 For example, focusing on keystrokes per minute is a measure of a data entry or word processing system operator’s activity.
 A useful measure of results might be the percentage of documents correctly keyed or typed.

 For customer service representatives, a work objective might call for maintaining an average call duration of no more than 3.5 minutes (a measure that ties directly to the cost of calls).
 Another work objective might require customer service representatives to supply 100 percent accurate information as measured by call sampling and monitoring.

 One customer service representative (Rep A) produces results like those listed above and maintains an average call length of 3.5 minutes.
 Another (Rep B) achieves similar results but with an average call length of 4 minutes.
 Assuming a cost of $1.00 per minute, the two service representatives are maintaining average costs per call of $3.50 and $4.00.
 If each rep handles 100 calls per day 100 days each year, that is 10,000 calls each.
-At a 50 cent differential, Rep As results cost the company $5,000 less than Rep Bs.
+At a 50 cent differential, Rep A’s results cost the company $5,000 less than Rep B’s.
 Which rep do you think ought to get the higher rating?
-Which rep would you keep if you had to let one go? [ Skip ahead to the caveat about measuring work and performance before making up your mind.]
+Which rep would you keep if you had to let one go?
+(You might want to skip ahead to the caveat about measuring work and performance before making up your mind.)

 Conceivably, marketing representatives could be measured in terms of the dollar value of new clients.
 At the same time, the desirability of these new clients might be gauged using qualitative measures of their strategic value to the business.

 Managers could be measured on the number of process improvements made, their dollar value, and more qualitative measures such as expansion of the skill base in their units.